NATO chief Rasmussen given another year in office

 MOSCOW Russia's combative ambassador to the United Nations, Vitaly Churkin, died suddenly in New York on Monday after being taken ill at work, the Russian Foreign Ministry said.

-U.S. President Barack Obama welcomed the decision to extend Rasmussen's tenure, White House spokesman Tommy Vietor said.

-"The United States commends the secretary-general for his strong leadership of America's most important security alliance, and we look forward to continuing to work with him and with our NATO allies and partners as we strengthen and revitalise NATO for the 21st century," he said.
+"Following a process of consultations, allies approved today Secretary-General Anders Fogh Rasmussen's fifth year in office," a statement from NATO ambassadors said.

-Potential successors have begun to jostle to take over from Rasmussen, with former Italian foreign minister Franco Frattini throwing his hat into the ring.
+Potential successors had begun to jostle for position to take over from Rasmussen, with former Italian foreign minister Franco Frattini mentioned as a possible candidate.

-The contest to succeed Rasmussen after five years in 2014 will coincide with a scramble for top jobs at Brussels' other main international institution, the European Commission.
-The current term of the Commission, the EU's executive, runs until February 2014.

-More than 2,000 U.S. military and civilian personnel have been killed in 11 years of war in Afghanistan as well as more than 400 British soldiers and 158 Canadians.
+NATO is gradually handing over security responsibilities to local security forces with the goal of giving Afghans nationwide control of security by the end of 2014.

-The NATO mission has also seen a surge in attacks on foreign troops by gunmen wearing Afghan police or army uniforms.
+The NATO mission has seen a surge in attacks on foreign troops this year by gunmen wearing Afghan police or army uniforms.

-At least 52 members of the NATO-led International Security Assistance Force have been killed this year in rogue attacks, leading to a temporary suspension of some joint operations with Afghan forces last month that has now been largely lifted.

 Last year, a NATO bombing campaign in Libya, approved by the U.N.
 Security Council, helped underpin an Arab Spring uprising that ended Muammar Gaddafi's rule.